Rodney Vaccaro: Personal life

 Vaccaro was born in Omaha, Nebraska.
 When he was 12, his family moved to Grand Rapids, Michigan, where Vaccaro became involved in the local theater.
 Vaccaro credits his time spent at the Grand Rapids Actors' Theatre with making him into an artist and a writer.

 Vaccaro also spent time in France, where he worked with Francine Pascal, and in New York, where he studied at the Actors Studio and the Chekhov Studio.
 In 1990 he moved to Los Angeles, California.
 However, he continued to be involved in theater in Grand Rapids.

 Vaccaro is a graduate of Grand Rapids Junior College and of Western Michigan University.
 He has two daughters.

 Career

+Vaccaro began his career in Hollywood writing scripts for Oscar-winning filmmaker Michael Cimino in the late 1990s, though none of their collaborations amounted to anything.
+For Cimino, he penned The Dreaming Place, which was to be financed through Trimark Pictures, but its budget was considered too high to see production.
+His scripts from this period are now considered lost.

+In 1999, Vaccaro's script Three to Tango saw the light of day, though it was ultimately rewritten by Aline Brosh McKenna.

 In 2001, Vaccaro won the Daytime Emmy Award for Outstanding Children's Special for Run the Wild Fields (tied with A Storm in Summer).
 He was also nominated that year for the Daytime Emmy Award for Outstanding Writing for A Children's Special for the same film.

+Some of his other produced screenplays include MGM's Bigger Than the Sky, featuring John Corbett, Amy Smart, and Sean Astin, TNT's The Engagement Ring, featuring Patricia Heaton, David Hunt, Tony Lo Bianco and Lainie Kazan, and CBS's Snow Wonder starring Mary Tyler Moore.